marned91/ReUze-SP2/README.md

 - Item Listings: Users can create and manage auction listings, including adding images, descriptions, and setting deadlines.
 - Bidding System: Registered users can place bids on items they are interested in.
 - Profile Management: Users can update their avatars and view their total credits.
+- Category Pages: Listings can be viewed by category (e.g., Sport, Fashion, Vintage).
 - Search Functionality: Unregistered users can browse through the listings, but can only view them; bids can only be placed by registered users.

 ### Learning Outcomes: